AndrewBroz/mermaid-layout-circular/README.md

 | --- | --- |
 | ![The water cycle as a ring of five boxes connected by arcs of one circle](docs/media/water-cycle-circular.png) | ![The same five nodes flattened into a horizontal ladder with a long return arrow](docs/media/water-cycle-dagre.png) |

-Edge labels live in the gaps between boxes, and a chord between non-neighbors bows through the middle:
+Edge label and chord handling:

 ```
 ---